 You can apply for a blue badge by clicking the Apply now button.
-Clicking the 'Do it online' button will take you to the Blue Badge application page on the GOV.UK website, where applications are now processed centrally.
+Clicking the button will take you to the Blue Badge application page on the GOV.UK website, where applications are now processed centrally.
 The page gives you information about how to use the online form to apply and how to track your application.

 Or you can apply by phoning us on 0845 345 9133.